javascript-tutorial/en.javascript.info/1-js/2-first-steps/13-logical-ops/2-alert-or/task.md

+importance: 3

+---

 # What's the result of OR'ed alerts?

-[importance 3]

 What the code below will output?